 "Using lightweight modeling to understand Chord" (Pamela Zave; ACM SIGCOMM Computer Communication Review, 42(2):50-57, April 2012) summarizes the results of modeling and analyzing the Chord ring-maintenance protocol with Alloy.
 The paper shows that no published version of Chord is correct, even when obvious bugs are fixed.
+Not one of the claimed invariants is actually an invariant.

 For those who wish to see and compare Alloy models of various versions: